5um1tJi/Decider/README.md

 Enter an option in the input field and click "➕ Add" to create a card.

 Click "🎲 Shuffle & Pick" to randomly select one of the options.
+It will give an amazing shuffle animation like the real cards.
 The chosen option will be revealed with a flip animation.

 🖥️ Technologies Used